 This excerpt from the webinar examines:

-- A sample image workflow from Kaiser Permanente Southern California.
+- A sample image workflow from Southern California Permanente Medical Group (AKA KP).

 - How KP providers ensure longitudinal patient records are intact and available at all locations.